mychiffonn/matrAIx-Website/README.md

-# matrAIx
+# MatrAIx

 **Agent Simulation for Eval — 8.3-Billion-Behavior.**

-matrAIx spins up populations of autonomous agents, runs them across adversarial worlds, and scores every decision — so capability, alignment, and failure modes can be evaluated *before* they ship.
+MatrAIx spins up populations of autonomous agents, runs them across adversarial worlds, and scores every decision — so capability, alignment, and failure modes can be evaluated *before* they ship.
 This repository holds the marketing site and the persona **dimension schema** that defines the space those agents are sampled from.